Odes 2.8

 by Horace

 This poem, in lively Sapphic metre, describes the stereotypical femme fatale, a woman who is able because of the strength of her attraction to get away with endless lies and broken promises to her men.
 So blatant is she that, not only Cupid and Venus, who have a special interest, but even the guileless nymphs have to laugh.
-Whether the poem and Barine, with her unusual, vaguely Greek name, are a pure literary exercise on a stock theme, or whether Horace’s audience might have been intended to recognise a genuine contemporary individual or type under Barine’s disguise, is anybody’s guess.
+Whether the poem and Barine, with her unusual, vaguely Greek name, are a pure literary exercise on a stock theme (commentators see echoes of the Greek poets Alcman and Callimachus), or whether Horace’s audience might have been intended to recognise a genuine contemporary individual or type under Barine’s disguise, is anybody’s guess.
 In the interests of balance we should say that lying and faithless men are also widely available, in ancient poetry and myth as in life.

 Metre: Sapphic